 Those looking for a first-time horse will probably need to have anywhere from $1,500 to $3,000 in their budget for the purchase.
 You may be able to find a gem for less than this, but having that amount will give you the greatest number of choices.
 The more you have to spend, the more choices you will have.

 Ponies might be smaller in stature than horses, but that doesn't mean their purchase or upkeep costs are proportionally smaller.

 The cost of a good pony can be the same or higher than a horse.
 Expect prices for suitable first ponies to be about $1,000 and upwards.

 A free horse will probably live up to the old adage, "Never look a gift horse in the mouth."
 Usually, the horse will be a senior citizen, a youngster with poor prospects or little training, or a horse with behavioral issues.
 Yes, it's possible to get a really great free horse—like a senior citizen who is level-headed and serviceably sound, whose owner just wants a nice retirement home for it.
 However, these horses are rare and there's a possibility you're taking on someone's problem.

 You might also take on a horse with a health or soundness problem, which can cost you lots of money, even though the initial purchase price was low.

 Training and Types of Horses

 As you calculate how much you think you'll need to buy a horse, make sure you include sales taxes, transportation costs, and a pre-purchase veterinary exam.
-While these won't be part of the asking price, they are things you need to think about as you make a final decision.
 Make sure you have money to look after your horse and consider how you'll deal with veterinary emergencies if they arise.
-The initial cost of a horse may seem like a large expense but the day to daycare really is the greater expense of horse ownership.
+The initial cost of a horse may seem like a large expense but the day-to-day care really is the greater expense of horse ownership.